mainardi-andrea/savvynavvy/README.md

 I did not find a quick solution for assessing if a point is "on land"

+I also could not quickly find how to determine if a track starts/ends in Cowes

 #### What percentage of tracks exceeded 10 knots (nautical miles per hour)?

 the gpx files had no mention of units of measure, if considering the speed recorded there in m/s then the answer is 5.5%